PeteChambers/PhotoAlbums/README.md

 - Tapping on the button at the top left takes you back to the AlbumsCollectionViewController

-- Tapping on any of the images sets of a transtion animation that results in the display of the PhotoDetailViewController.
+- Tapping on any of the images sets off a transtion animation that results in the display of the PhotoDetailViewController.

 #### PhotoDetailViewController

-- The image that was tapped on in the previous screen is now displayed in full screen and used the higher resolution image from JSONPlaceholder.
+- The image that was tapped on in the previous screen is now displayed in full screen and uses the higher resolution image from JSONPlaceholder.

 - Tapping on the button at the top left takes you back to the PhotosCollectionViewController.